 And a fat-to-protein ratio of about 54%.

-When you consider the protein-boosting effect of the garbanzo beans, pea flour and flaxseed, this looks like the profile of a dry dog food containing a moderate amount of meat.
+When you consider the protein-boosting effect of the garbanzo beans, peas and flaxseed, this looks like the profile of a dry dog food containing a moderate amount of meat.

 Evolve Grain Free is a dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 The following list (if present) includes all dog food recalls since 2009 directly related to Evolve.
 If there are no recalls listed in this section, we have not yet reported any events.

 - Dangerous Levels of Vitamin D Discovered in Several Dog Food Brands (12/7/2018)